beoran/governance/code-of-conduct.md

 This code of conduct relies on the language of [Rfc2119](https://www.ietf.org/rfc/rfc2119.txt)

-The goal is to set expectations of behavior and minimize drama while promoting a culture of productivity, fun, and appreciation in hopes of preventing a project from turning into a lifeless chore.
+The goal of this Code of Conduct to set expectations of behavior and minimize drama* while promoting a culture of productivity, fun, and appreciation.

+Drama is defined as anything that purposefully wastes the time of others, placing undue priority and value on trivial matters, or purposely exaggerating emotions and responses to garner sympathy in situations as a ploy to influence others.

-These rules MUST NOT supersede laws within an individual's respective location.
+The Code of Conduct MUST NOT supersede laws within an individual's respective location.
 As such, all infractions of the law MUST be reported to the appropriate governing body.

 ## Limitations